Tommy Barbarella

 Tommy Barbarella (born Thomas Elm) is an American keyboardist.
 He was a member of The New Power Generation, Prince's recording and stage band, from 1991 to 1996.

 Career

 Barbarella also played on Miley Cyrus's album Breakout.
 In 2010, Barbarella became a member of Nick Jonas & the Administration (a side project of Nick Jonas of the Jonas Brothers) along with other former members of The New Power Generation, drummer Michael Bland and bass player Sonny T.

+Barbarella has worked as a touring and session keyboardist with artists such as Art Garfunkel, Mavis Staples, Jonny Lang, and the Italian singer Giorgia, contributing to both recordings and live performances.
+He has also composed and produced music for film and advertising projects, including work on productions directed by Spike Lee, Robert Altman, and Marc Forster.
+In 2016, Barbarella arranged Prince's song "Purple Rain" for orchestral performance by the Minnesota Orchestra during the halftime show of the Minnesota Vikings' inaugural game at U.S. Bank Stadium.

+As of 2026, he is the director of Sundin Music Hall at Hamline University in St. Paul.
+He also co-wrote a musical theater production based on his own life called The Girl Who Cried Different.